 4) Unhealthy unconscious; (3 and 4 represent the unhealthy part).

-To recap, there is not only a horizontal distinction, between the above and the below parts, between the conscious and the unconscious minds, but also a vertical split, between right and left, between a healthy part (consisting of the healthy unconscious and the healthy conscious minds) and an unhealthy part (composed by the unhealthy unconscious and by the unhealthy conscious minds).
+To recap, there is not only a horizontal distinction, between the above and the below parts, between the conscious mind and the unconscious, but there is also a vertical split, between right and left, between the healthy part (consisting of the healthy unconscious and the healthy conscious mind) and the unhealthy part (composed by the unhealthy unconscious and by the unhealthy conscious mind).

-In the relationship between a healthy unconscious and a healthy conscious mind, communication is easy: what is recognized by the conscious mind actually corresponds to what is present in the healthy unconscious, because there is no clear obstacle to the free communication between the two.
+Between the healthy unconscious and the healthy conscious mind, communication is easy: what the conscious mind sees actually corresponds to what is present in the healthy unconscious, because there is no obstacle to the free communication between the two.

-In the case of the relationship between the unhealthy unconscious and the conscious mind which is not healthy, the communication is finally prevented: from the influenced unconscious it is impossible to get anything that is intelligible, but only inputs, blocks, prohibitions, orders, are generated so to lead to a certain types of behavior.
-The true motivations of the behaviors remain inaccessible to the unhealthy conscious mind which, in its function of giving a specific meaning to what the individual does, builds motivations which are finally compatible with the unhealthy image that the individual has about himself.
-This is exactly the same that happens to an individual who has just gone through post-hypnotic orders: if asked why they kept those behaviors they will give an explanation related to free and conscious choice.
-The reasons given in these situations, do not correspond to the real ones, which are difficult to predict, but they are also necessary for the individuals to give a specific meaning to their lives.
+Between the unhealthy unconscious and the unhealthy conscious mind, the communication is blocked: from the conditioned unconscious does not come something intelligible, but only inputs, blocks, prohibitions, orders, urges to have certain behavior.
+The true motivations of the behaviors remain inaccessible to the unhealthy conscious mind which, trying to give a specific meaning to what the individual does, builds motivations which are compatible with the unhealthy image that the individual has about himself.
+Just like a person who has gone through post-hypnotic orders: if asked why she/he held those behaviors she/he’ll give an explanation in terms of free and conscious choice.
+The reasons given in such cases do not correspond to the true ones, which are difficult to predict, but they are necessary for the individuals to give meaning to their lives.

 In the Multifactorial Psychology, therefore, the distinction between healthy and unhealthy is decisive, rather than the distinction between conscious and unconscious.